 The Energy Performance of Buildings Directive (EPBD) was adopted in 2002 with the intention to improve the energy efficiency of buildings.
 It was inspired by the Kyoto Protocol which commits the EU countries to reduce carbon emissions and mitigate the impact of climate change.

-High level of expectation, recommended for spaces occupied by very sensitive and fragile persons with special requirements like handicapped, sick, very young children, and elderly persons.
+High level of expectation, recommended for spaces occupied by very sensitive and fragile persons with special requirements, like the disabled, the sick, very young children, and the elderly.